ExxistanceDC/Segagaga-English-Translation/README.md

 - [Messages From the Team](#Messages-From-the-Team)

 ## **Overview**
-This patch fully translates Segagaga into English.
+This patch fully translates SEGAGAGA into English.
 Our aim was to produce a faithful translation of both the source text and the original art.
 Care and attention have been paid to even the smallest details—for example, matching the stroke width of the original lettering in textures.

 With this in mind, SGGG is a uniquely Japanese game, and we want the verisimilitude to make it feel like you're helping Taro Sega work for SoJ rather than SoA.
 Thus, certain things remain in Japanese, like small item textures, or the background signage in Akihabara.
 Generally, though, while *you* may be reading English as you play, Taro and most of the characters are Japanese.